BrandonZacharie/node-postgres/README.md

 Emitted when a PostgreSQL server prints to stdout or stderr.

+#### opening

+Emitted when attempting to start a PostgreSQL server.

 #### open

 Emitted when a PostgreSQL server becomes ready to service requests.

+#### closing

+Emitted when attempting to stop a PostgreSQL server.

 #### close

-Emitted when a PostgreSQL server closes.
+Emitted once a PostgreSQL server has stopped.